workflows-sh/do-k8s-cdktf/Command.md

 - **DO_STG_K8S_CONFIG**
 - **DO_PRD_K8S_CONFIG**

-One parameter for each environment, this config parameter is a string cotaining a `json` in the following format:
+One parameter for each environment, this config parameter is a string containing a `json` in the following format:

 ```
 {